-A taxpayer is allowed an income tax credit for the purchase or capital lease of machinery and equipment to automate a manufacturing process in North Dakota.
+A taxpayer is allowed an income tax credit for the purchase or capital lease of machinery and equipment to automate a manufacturing or animal agricultural process in North Dakota.
 To qualify, the business must be certified as a primary sector business and the machinery and equipment must be approved by the Department of Commerce Division of Economic Development and Finance.
-The credit is equal to up to 20 percent of the cost of the machinery and equipment.
-For a capital lease, the credit would be equal to up to 20 percent of the fair market value of the machinery and equipment at the inception of the lease.
-Please note that if the approved requests for tax credits is greater than the $1,000,000 per year set aside for the program, all requests will be prorated. $500,000 will be designated to first-time claimants for animal agricultural machinery and equipment for the purpose of automating animal agricultural processes; and an additional $500,000 for first-time claimants for manufacturing machinery and equipment for the purpose of automating manufacturing processes.
+The credit is equal to up to 15 percent of the cost of the machinery and equipment.
+For a capital lease, the credit would be equal to up to 15 percent of the fair market value of the machinery and equipment at the inception of the lease.
+Please note that if the approved requests for tax credits is greater than the $3,000,000 per year set aside for the program, requests will be prorated. $500,000 will be designated to first-time claimants for animal agricultural machinery and equipment for the purpose of automating animal agricultural processes; and an additional $500,000 for first-time claimants for manufacturing machinery and equipment for the purpose of automating manufacturing processes.
 An unused credit may be carried forward up to five tax years.
 If the taxpayer is a passthrough entity, such as a partnership or S corporation, the credit is passed through to its owners in proportion to their respective interests in the entity.
 The credit allowed to a corporation included in a consolidated North Dakota income tax return may be used to reduce the aggregate tax liability of all corporations in the return.

 Incomplete applications may be deemed ineligible and not processed.
 Completed applications including Supplement A and supporting documentation must be submitted by January 31st, of the year following the purchase of the equipment.
 (For example, an application for equipment purchased in 2023 must be submitted by January 31, 2024.)
 However, if January 31st falls on a weekend or holiday, you will need to register online by the 31st and will be given the next business day to complete and submit your application.

 If you have any questions or wish to withdraw an application, Call: 701-328-5300 or Email: NDEDF@nd.gov.